 In the studio, you will work side by side with your closest friends and experience disciplines other than your own.
-Architecture, Interior Architecture and Landscape Architecture students work together and share ideas, bringing together different interests, perspectives and experience levels.
+Architecture, Interior Architecture, Landscape Architecture and Graphic Design students work together and share ideas, bringing together different interests, perspectives and experience levels.

 You will explore new ideas and grow as a designer through regular discussion and critique.
 Critique is an integral part of design education.
 These interactive reviews invite feedback and discussions of the issues and possibilities of each project.

 Whichever discipline you choose to study here in the college, studio courses will be the foundation of your curriculum.
 Each semester, 4-6 credit hours will be a required design studio course.
 Your time in the studio, however, won’t be limited to that class time.
 You’ll spend many hours each week working on various assignments and projects.

 Space + Technology

 You will have your own ergonomic desk and high-resolution monitor where you can work, and the studio spaces are open so that you can easily interact, collaborate and be inspired by those around you.
 You also have access to technology (plotters, printers, virtual workstations) in your studio all day, every day.
 All students can access the technology center in the A+A, and the Fab Lab has 20,000 square feet of amazing technology for you to use.